Colloquium: Fridays at 3 PM in 103A Walker Hall or via ZOOM (varies!)

 - NCCTM: Our faculty are committed to advancing the state of K-12 mathematics and statistics teaching in NC, and many are actively involved in the NC Council of Teachers of Mathematics.
 The 2019 State Mathematics Conference was held on November 7-8, 2019 in Greensboro.

-- NCMATYC: Our faculty are heavily engaged in working with community college faculty individually and through participation in the NC Mathematics Association of Two-year Colleges.
-The 2019 Annual Meeting of NCMATYC was held on March 7 and 8 at Caldwell Community College in Hudson.
+- NCMATYC: Our faculty are heavily engaged in working with community college faculty individually and through participation in the NC Mathematics Association of Two-year Colleges' Annual Meeting and Conference.
+The 2020 Conference was postponed indefinitely due to the transition to remote learning.

 Faculty in the Department of Mathematical Sciences engage in a strong program of outreach and engagement.